DavidLeoni/diversicon/README.md

 #### About Core

-Simple Java library to provide a multilingual SQL knowledge base for lexicons and concepts, based upon <a href="https://github.com/dkpro/dkpro-uby" target="_blank">DKPRO UBY</a>.
+Java library that provides a multilingual SQL knowledge base for lexicons and concepts, based upon <a href="https://github.com/dkpro/dkpro-uby" target="_blank">DKPRO UBY</a>.

 |**Usage**|**License**|**Roadmap**|**Contributing**|